 For example, we at Mad Devs use almost every one of them, we update them regularly, and it does make a huge benefit for our company.
 Every one of our customers knows very well that we have a quality report for every process we do and for every type of testing in particular.
 So our customers always know what we do and how we do it, and they see the actual result, for which they return to us again and again.
 You can see this by looking at their reviews.

 - Keep your documentation up to date - a common mistake is to stop updating your documentation, even if you do all the documentation very well at the start.
 And this seems insignificant, but only until you need it.

 - Keep your documentation in one place - documentation should not be scattered in different places in an attempt to keep it close to the appropriate codebase.
 This may seem like a good idea, but it can confuse team members and create a mess in a practical sense.

 - Keep documentation in a safe place - don't keep any documentation in the public domain that could negatively impact business goals.
 In that case, you need an encrypted repository and the ability to provide access to certain individuals.

 - Use standard templates for documentation - yes, you may have to use custom solutions sometimes, but it's best to use universal documentation solutions such as Word and Excel.
 This will make it easy for anyone interested to open and read them without installing additional software or other complexities.

-There is nothing worse than poor documentation.
+- Make your documentation detailed - there is nothing worse than poor documentation.
 Seriously, even its absence does not say anything about the company, but poor documentation immediately negatively affects it.
 Make it well-structured, meaningful, detailed, and clear.

 We can conclude that testing is an essential part of software development.
 And an integral part of good testing is keeping quality test documentation.
 It provides a roadmap for testing and helps ensure that quality assurance goals are met.

 The set of test documentation may vary from project to project.
 But there are unchangeable test documents, the quality maintenance of which gives the company, its employees, and customers many advantages.